Grafana Plugins Explained

 Data source plugins

 These plugins extend Grafana to support other data sources and databases such as Azure Data Explorer, Google BigQuery, PostgreSQL, Oracle, MySQL, and more.
-The plugins enable Grafana to connect and communicate with the external data sources and then return data in a compatible format.
+The plugins enable Grafana to connect and communicate with external data sources and then return data in a compatible format.

 Grafana app plugins